AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

 see in the next section.
 Also, we can also have formal incomplete types, as we'll discuss :ref:`later <Adv_Ada_Formal_Incomplete_Types>`.

+.. admonition:: In the Ada Reference Manual

+    - :arm:`3.10.1 Incomplete Type Declarations <3-10-1>`

 .. _Adv_Ada_Mutually_Dependent_Types:

 Mutually dependent types